 For Part 2, which uses the first four letters of the acronym from the HAPPY tool, you only have to respond to one of these four questions.
+This will get you a partial point on the AP® World History: Modern exam.
 You should always include the historical significance or "why" (the "Y" in "HAPPY") for any of the four questions you choose to respond to.